St. Louis, MO Building Permits Guide

 Step 3: Corrections and Resubmittal

 If the city issues correction comments, you will need to revise your plans and resubmit.
 Each correction cycle adds another review period.
-Most commercial projects go through 2 to 3 correction cycles.
+Based on our experience in St. Louis, most projects go through 1 review cycles.

 Step 4: Permit Issuance